Glamping near Bent, NM

-El Campo Glamping, three miles from Cloudcroft, boasts three luxury glamping accommodations that pamper visitors with upscale amenities while immersing them in the beauty of the Sacramento Mountains.
+El Campo Glamping, three miles from Cloudcroft, offers three luxury glamping accommodations with upscale amenities in the Sacramento Mountains.
 This intimate glamping destination provides comfortable beds with linens, full bathrooms, and private viewing areas while maintaining a rustic ambiance through elements like picnic tables and outdoor fire rings.
 Nearby, The Camp at Cloudcroft RV Park houses premium glamping options including yurts that combine canvas walls with solid flooring and essential comforts.
 Additional glamping pods are available at Twin Spruce RV Park in Ruidoso, where luxury outdoor stays include furnished interiors with electricity and temperature control.
 As one visitor noted, "The accommodations were great and the views were beautiful.
 Would definitely come back."

 Positioned at 9,000 feet elevation, these glamping sites provide convenient access to Lincoln National Forest trails and the Sacramento Mountains scenic byway.
 White Sands National Park lies just 30 minutes away, offering dramatic landscape contrast to the forested mountain setting.
 Winter visitors can explore nearby Ski Apache for downhill adventures, while summer guests enjoy hiking, mountain biking, and horseback riding opportunities.
 Most glamping accommodations maintain year-round availability, though reservations are essential during peak seasons from May through September.
 Some properties provide complimentary firewood for evening campfires and outdoor picnic areas for al fresco dining.
 A recent camper highlighted that "it was an amazing campground fairly close to the town of Cloudcroft, but secluded enough to feel like the middle of an alpine forest."